 “Excuse me?
 Can you hear me”?
 No answer.

 She had to be swift to keep up.
 The Emperor’s long legs let him cover a lot more ground with each step.
-Llannaeia guessed the best (and only) way to find out what happening was to keeping following.
+Llannaeia guessed the best (and only) way to find out what happening was to keep following.
 Then she got an idea.
 She sped back up to the match the Emperor’s pace, then jumped directly into his path.
 He didn’t slow down or change direction.
 Llannaeia stood her ground and braced herself.
 The corridor disappeared, then reappeared a split-second later.
 Llannaeia couldn’t believe her eyes.
 The Emperor was gone, or so she thought.
 She turned to see him walking away, as if nothing had happened.
 It was like he’d walked straight through her.
 She wanted to go back to bed.

 They walked in silence and didn’t come across anyone else.
 Llannaeia found it strange the Emperor would be walking his palace alone.
 Just something else to add to the list.
 They stopped at a door, and the Emperor hesitated, as if to collect himself before going through.
 Llannaeia followed, and then things got even stranger.
 A second ago, she was following the Emperor through the door, and now he was sat at the head of a stone table in a darkened room with nothing in between.
 Some of the white robes sat with him, taking part in a conversation that seemed to have been going on for a while.
 It was like time had skipped ahead, or she’d zoned out for some indeterminate period.